Will Smith (rugby league): 2021

 Smith played a total of 17 games for Parramatta in the 2021 NRL season including both finals matches.
 Parramatta were eliminated from the competition at the semi-final stage, this time losing to Penrith 8–6 in the lowest scoring match of the year.

 On 15 October, Smith signed a two-year deal to join the Gold Coast starting in the 2022 season.

 2022

 In round 1 of the 2022 NRL season, Smith made his club debut for the Gold Coast against his former club Parramatta.
 Parramatta would go on to win the match 32–28.

 On 3 June, Smith was released by the Gold Coast club.
 Smith had requested the release on compassionate grounds.

 On 20 July, Smith signed a short-term contract to join Super League side Hull F.C. until the end of the 2022 season.
 On 7 November, it was announced that Smith had signed a train and trial contract with the Wests Tigers for the 2023 NRL Preseason.

 2023

 Smith was limited to only four matches with the Wests Tigers in the 2023 NRL season as the club finished with the Wooden Spoon for a second straight year.

+Post playing

+In December 2025, Smith had signed on to play for the Lakes United team for the 2026 season.